 Name and job title of TWC-VR staff making decision.

-Service Authorization Closure: When TWC-VR staff members notify a provider that an SA is closed because the service is no longer authorized, TWC-VR staff members must document the notification to the provider in a case note in RHW.
+Service Authorization Closure: When an SA is closed because the service is no longer authorized, TWC-VR staff members must notify the provider no later than the same business day the SA is closed and document the notification to the provider in a case note in RHW.

 Customer Purchases: All documents that support the purchase of goods and services for a customer must be entered into RHW and filed in the customer's virtual case file prior to the obligation of TWC-VR funds.